Native American Law Center (NALC) - The University of Tulsa

 Moot Court Competition

-TU NALSA students also participate in an intramural Native American Law Moot Court competition.
-Winners of that competition represent TU at the National Native American Law Moot Court Competition, which is sponsored by National NALSA.
-The TU Law intramural competition, from which the teams for the national competition are chosen, is open to all law students.
+UTulsa NALSA students also participate in an intramural Native American Law Moot Court competition.
+Winners of that competition represent UTulsa at the National Native American Law Moot Court Competition, which is sponsored by National NALSA.
+The UTulsa Law intramural competition, from which the teams for the national competition are chosen, is open to all law students.

 • Collection